-The internet has revolutionised the way we receive news updates, and thanks to mobile phones, we can stay up-to-date with the latest stories as they break.
+The internet has revolutionized the way we receive news updates, and thanks to mobile phones, we can stay up-to-date with the latest stories as they break.

 Sources such as BBC News and The Guardian are regularly updated, but keeping an eye on news sites can be a bit of a faff, especially if you're browsing on a mobile phone.

-Google's Currents brings lots of disparate sources together in one place, and formats them for easy reading on mobile devices.
-It's incredibly customisable, too, and you can add everything from popular news stories to your favourite esoteric blog.
+Google Currents brings lots of disparate sources together in one place, and formats them for easy reading on mobile devices.
+It's incredibly customizable, too, and you can add everything from popular news stories to your favorite esoteric blog.

 It also saves the content of news stories so you can read them when you're offline, which is handy if you're on a limited data contract or a Wi-Fi-only tablet.